dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 Category for analyzers must be from the specified values.

-## RS1021: Invalid entry in analyzer category and diagnostic ID range specification file.
+## RS1021: Invalid entry in analyzer category and diagnostic ID range specification file

 |Item|Value|
 |-|-|